 Common symptoms of foodborne illnesses include (but are not limited to):

 - Diarrhea that lasts more than 3 days

 - Abdominal cramping

-- Neurotoxic symptoms (such as double vision, inability to swallow, etc.)
+- Neurotoxic symptoms (double vision, inability to swallow, etc.)

 - Confusion or difficulty reasoning

 - High fever—temperature over 101.5°, measured orally